Aerial view of Eleuthera Bahamas pink sand beach and turquoise ocean

 Bel Air Bahamas

-A newer concept to watch in Eleuthera: a low-density, design-led boutique stay focused on nature and privacy.
-For guests who want something genuinely different from the standard resort model.
+A notable new concept in Eleuthera: a low-density, design-led boutique stay focused on nature and privacy.
+For guests who want something different from the standard resort model.